top of page

 This ongoing series explores the materiality and memory of stone through drawing.

 The daily drawings form a layered archive: a durational engagement with the surface and substance of stone, imagined or encountered.
+Through repetition, erosion becomes line, mass becomes gesture.

-Even in the smallest sign, drawing emerges from an embodied relationship — a search for connection with the rock.
 For me, drawing is not the pursuit of artistry, but a continual attempt to get closer to what lies beneath the surface — to the essence of stone and the logic of geological thinking.

-The act of drawing is not depiction, but transformation, a tool of excavation: slowly revealing a landscape that lies both beneath and within.
+Graphite, charcoal, or clay and mud echo geological textures — striations, fractures, flows.
+The act of drawing is an act of transformation, a tool of excavation: slowly revealing a landscape that lies both beneath and within.

 Stone, in this practice, is not subject but collaborator — resisting, imprinting, revealing.